Learning Before Lunch

 Learning Before Lunch enters the new decade with a wide range of speakers and topics of interest to the general community.
-The monthly speakers we are lining up for 2020 include entrepreneurs, musicians, scientists, artists, economists, and a host of other talented individuals with fascinating stories to tell.
+The monthly speakers we are lining up for 2021 include authors, musicians, scientists, artists, economists, and a host of other talented individuals with fascinating stories to tell.

-Join us on the second Thursday of each month, on the campus of the University of New Orleans (see map), for coffee, socializing and an entertaining hour with our featured speaker.
-All in a convenient location that offers free parking!
+Join us on the second Thursday of each month via Zoom for an entertaining hour with our featured speaker.

 The Irish in New Orleans

 Laura Kelley is an immigrant and ethnic historian at Tulane University.
 She is the author of the award-winning novel, The Irish in New Orleans, a colorful, amusing and often adventurous history of the Irish in New Orleans.

 Zoom session opens at 9:30 Central

 If you are not yet a member, please sign up below to be included on our Zoom meeting email notifications.